Sh3b0/DevOps/docs/README.md

 - **Follow a well-known style guide and use linters and IDE extensions to enforce it** for the programming/scripting/documentation languages you use.
 The most important thing is to stay consistent and use the same styles everywhere.
 - **Use a well-known directory hierarchy and file/folder naming** for the frameworks used.
 - **Use automated tests** when it makes sense to use them.
-- **You may use containerized environments during development** to avoid problems of type *“It works on my machine”* and to avoid installing large software like databases on your machine.
+- **You may use containerized environments during development** to make sure other developers can work with your application in the same environment and to avoid installing large software like databases on your machine.

-## For Production
+### For Production

 - **Use a containerized environment**
 - **Best practices when writing `Dockerfile`**: